Mp886/logo-matching-game/README.md

-# Continuous Deployment using AWS Code Pipeline and S3
+Continuous Deployment with AWS Code Pipeline and S3

-This repo contains the code files used in this [YouTube video](https://youtu.be/biYVW1TMYAU).

-## TL;DR
+Summary
-Code for a game is hosted in GitHub.
-We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.
+Host the game code on GitHub.
+Create an S3 bucket for static website hosting and set up a continuous deployment pipeline using AWS Code Pipeline to automatically deploy the code whenever changes are detected.

-## The Game
+The Game
-A simple memory matching game.
-The user clicks two cards (images of memes) to try to match them.
-If there's a match, the cards disappear from the board.
-If there's no match, the cards are flipped back to their blank side so the user can try again.
+A basic memory matching game where the user clicks two cards (featuring meme images) to find pairs.
+If a match is found, the cards are removed from the board.
+If not, they flip back to their blank sides, allowing the user to try again.

-The game consists of HTML, CSS and JavaScript.
+The game is built using HTML, CSS, and JavaScript.

-Ideas for additional features:
+Possible additional features:

-- A scoring mechanism
+- A scoring system
 - A timer
-- Add additional cards
+- More cards
-- Multi-player capabilities so you can compare scores
+- Multiplayer capabilities for score comparison

-## The Deployment Environment
+- Deployment Environment
-The code will be deployed and hosted in S3.
+- The code will be hosted and deployed in an S3 bucket.

-## The Deployment Pipeline
+Deployment Pipeline
-The pipeline is created using AWS Code Pipeline.
-The pipeline pulls the code from GitHub, and deploys it to S3 whenever a change is detected in the code.
+Using AWS Code Pipeline, create a pipeline that retrieves the code from GitHub and deploys it to S3 whenever there is a code change.

-## Cost
+Costs
-All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.
+All services mentioned are part of the AWS Free Tier.
+However, costs may incur eventually, so it's advisable to shut down resources once this tutorial is completed.